 More information about the construction of the composite indicators can be found here.
 The information held in the database is made available free of charge.
 However, the data are protected by copyright and we request that you be sure to cite the OECD as the source (OECD Strategic Human Resources Management (SHRM)).
 Furthermore, to help us track the impact, we would appreciate receiving electronic copies of any papers that cite the database, to be sent to the following address: email@example.com.
 Any comments on the database are welcome and can be sent to firstname.lastname@example.org.

 The content of the database was collected through the 2016 Strategic Human Resources Management survey.
 The Public Employment and Management (PEM) unit of the OECD Directorate for Public Governance conducted this survey in the first quarter of 2016.
+Some selected questions of this Survey were updated in 2019.
 Responses were provided by delegates to the OECD Public Employment and Management Working Party (PEM-WP) and senior officials from ministries/agencies with responsibilities for public employment/management of the civil service.
-Data is available for the 37 OECD countries, Costa Rica and Romania.
+Data is available for the 36 OECD countries, Colombia and Costa Rica1.

 The goal of the survey was to gather data to provide an improved understanding of the broad trends that have affected public employment and human resources management across OECD members, and provide OECD members with a better picture of where they stand compared to other countries in these fields.
 The data collected through this survey allows making comparisons and analyse trends in the following fields: